Hugo Gernsback: Legacy

-Influence in radio electronics and broadcasting

 Gernsback made significant contributions to the growth of early broadcasting, mostly through his efforts as a publisher.
 He originated the industry of specialized publications for radio with Modern Electrics and Electrical Experimenter.
 Later on, and more influentially, he published Radio News, which would have the largest readership among radio magazines in radio broadcasting's formative years.
 He edited Radio News until 1929.
 For a short time he hired John F. Rider to be editor.
 Rider was a former engineer working with the US Army Signal Corps and a radio engineer for Alfred H. Grebe, a radio manufacturer.
 However, Rider would soon leave Gernsback and form his own publishing company, John F. Rider Publisher, New York around 1931.

 Gernsback made use of the magazine to promote his interests, including having his radio station's call letters on the cover starting in 1925.
 WRNY and Radio News were used to cross-promote each other, with programs on his station often used to discuss articles he had published, and articles in the magazine often covering program activities at WRNY.
 He also advocated for future directions in innovation and regulation of radio.
 The magazine contained many drawings and diagrams, encouraging radio listeners of the 1920s to experiment themselves to improve the technology.
 WRNY was often used as a laboratory to see if various radio inventions were worthwhile.

 Articles that were published about television were also tested in this manner when the radio station was used to send pictures to experimental television receivers in August 1928.
 The technology, however, required sending sight and sound one after the other rather than sending both at the same time, as WRNY only broadcast on one channel.
 Such experiments were expensive, eventually contributing to Gernsback's Experimenter Publishing Company going into bankruptcy in 1929.
 WRNY was sold to Aviation Radio, who maintained the channel part-time to broadcast aviation weather reports and related feature programs.
 Along with other stations sharing the same frequency, it was acquired by Metro-Goldwyn-Mayer and consolidated into that company's WHN in 1934.